geraldaungst/exandria-campaign/90 Session Notes/01 Future Planning/Lady Emer Conversation Progression.md

 ### What She Doesn't Know (Can't Tell Even Under Pressure)

-- Qalix's true identity or nature (Far Realm connection)
+- Qalix's true identity or nature (Far Realm warlock, Ceratos connection)
-- His exact location or base of operations
+- His exact location or primary base of operations
-- The full purpose of Lorestone shard assembly
+- The full purpose behind Lorestone reassembly (thinks it's about rift control)
-- Dreyara's current whereabouts or specific plans
+- Dreyara's current whereabouts or exact arrival timing
-- Anything about Ceratos
+- Anything about Ceratos (doesn't know this entity exists)
 - That the "pearl of power" in her hoard is actually Lawbearer's Tear
+- The prophecy or its full text
+- Other Lorestone shard locations (only knows about specimens Qalix sent her)

 ### What She Knows But Won't Share (Unless Good Reason)

-- The exact passp phrase to her chest (wants them to earn it)
+- Exact passphrase to her chest ("Stone hearts beat with temporal rhythm")
-- Her most personal transformation journals
+- Her most personal transformation journals (intimate details of her change)
-- Specific weaknesses in her lair's defenses
+- Specific alchemical formulas she's developed
-- Where she plans to flee if she escapes

----

-## Escape Conditions

-### She WILL Escape If:

-- Players start destroying her research
-- They try to take beacon without negotiation after refusing to deal
-- They're clearly planning to kill her
-- They bore her with threats and show no intellectual curiosity
-- They mention turning her over to authorities

-### She WON'T Escape If:

-- They're actually engaging with her research intelligently
-- She thinks she can negotiate a favorable outcome
-- She's curious about their motives/knowledge
-- They show respect for her work (even begrudgingly)
-- The conversation is intellectually stimulating

-### Escape Plan:

-1. Shadowstep to desk/chest area
-2. Grab Luxon Beacon (or transformation journal if beacon taken)
-3. Shadowstep to garden
-4. Mount wyvern
-5. Fly away toward Savalirwood
+- Hidden emergency escape routes from the keep
+- Location of her planned fallback laboratory (if she has one)
+- Names of black market contacts who supplied her with rare materials

 ---